sunny1110/Channel-Specific-Autoencoder/README.md

 </p>

 <br/>
-<p> As seen in a lot of the results, the colour in the CS-Autoencoder appear more "true" compared to a Traditional Autoencoder </p>
+<p> As seen in a lot of the results, the colour in the CS-Autoencoder appear more "true" compared to a Traditional Autoencoder. </p>
+<p> <i> Notes: Both Autoencoders have the images encoded into the same net latent space size of 96 (32*3 in the case of the CS-Autencoder) </i> </p>